rust-lang/compiler-team/content/working-groups/prioritization/_index.md

 ## How do people bring things to the working group's attention?

-If something seems "obviously criticial", people can tag it as `P-critical` (see below).
-But if unclear, use `I-nominated` as today to bring it to the group's attention.
+If the issue priority seems obviously, people can label it accordingly, example an obviously "critical" issue can be labelled as `P-critical`.
+But if unclear, use the `I-nominated` label to bring it to the group's attention.

-However, as we already have problems where the "intent" of a nomination is unclear, we may wish to consider replacing `I-nominated` with more specific `N-*` labels that identify the reason the issue was nominated:

-* `N-critical` -- nominated as a potential critical issue
-* `N-compiler` -- nominated for discussion by compiler team
-* `N-lang` etc

 ## How can I get involved?

-If you are interested in getting involved in this working group, come and say hi in the Zulip stream but mainly try to attend to our meetings on wednesday at 6pm UTC.
+If you are interested in getting involved in this working group, come and say hi in the Zulip stream but mainly try to attend to our weekly meetings on Thursdays at 2pm UTC.
 Check out the [Rust compiler calendar](https://rust-lang.github.io/compiler-team/#meeting-calendar).
 You can also be added to the Zulip group for the working group if you are interested in being pinged when there are things that you may want